Contributors Dropdown icon

 The company shifted to a 60% brand, 40% performance marketing mix to create a more sustainable revenue stream, ultimately allowing them to avoid the sales plateau entirely while creating a large pool of freshly primed future customers.

 So, how do you calculate the right mix for your brand?
 Well, finding the right balance won’t be as simple as just throwing a number at the wall and seeing what sticks.
-You need to dig in a little deeper and determine what brand/performance balance is going to work best.
+You need to dig a little deeper and determine which brand/performance balance will work best.
 This can take some calculating.

 Using advanced (but not difficult) triangulation tools such as marketing mix modeling (MMM), multi-touch attribution (MTA) and incrementality testing is an effective way to determine the best media mix for your brand.